 GOVERNANCE & ADMINISTRATION

-Canine Concern Scotland Trust is a Scottish Charity.
-There is a Board of Trustees which is responsible for the overall governance and operation of the Trust.
-The Trustees meet twice a year and also hold a meeting each year with the Area Representatives.
-The Trustees prepare detailed Annual Reports and Accounts which are issued to all members and other interested parties.
-The Trustees have also formed four committees covering Finance, Fund Raising,Therapet, and Education & Legislation.
+Canine Concern Scotland Trust is a Scottish Charity, number SC014924.
+The Trustee, Canine Concern Scotland Trustee Limited, is responsible for the overall governance and operation of the Trust.
+The Trustee Directors meet at least twice a year and also hold a joint meeting with Area Representatives every year.
+A detailed Annual Report, including Annual Accounts, is made available to all members and other interested parties and is published on the Trust’s website.
+There are three committees in place covering Finance & Fundraising, Therapet and Education & Legislation.

 The Trust has volunteer Area Representatives throughout Scotland who oversee the Therapet Volunteers in their own areas.
 The Volunteers carry out the very important Therapet Service which involves taking their dogs, and some cats, to visit people in a wide range of places including care homes, hospitals, hospices, secure units, schools and universities.